ethyca/fides/docs/fides/docs/guides/generating_datamap.md

 Reviewing `demo_resources/demo_dataset.yml` will highlight the relationship between the Organization resource manifest and the data map.

-`data_categories` and `retention` can be set at any of  Dataset, DatasetCollection, or DatasetField. `third_country_transfers` should be set at the Dataset level.
+`data_categories` and `retention` can be set at any/all of the Dataset, DatasetCollection, and DatasetField levels. `third_country_transfers` should be set at the Dataset level.

-Any Datasets referenced by a system will have this information exported as rows of your data map.
+Any Datasets referenced by a System will have this information included as rows of your data map.

 ### System

-The system houses the remainder of the attributes on our initial data map.
+The System houses the remainder of the attributes on our initial data map.

 Each populated property is listed below with it's referenced property in `demo_system.yml`:

-* **Fides dataset**: Found under `dataset_references`, used to join dataset(s) to the system.
+* **Fides Dataset**: Found under `dataset_references`, used to join dataset(s) to the system.
-* **Fides system**: The name defined at the top-level of the system.
+* **Fides System**: The name defined at the top-level of the system.
 * **Department or Business Function**: `administering_department` set at the top-level of the system.
 * **Purpose of Processing**: The name defined for the `data_use` set in a Privacy Declaration.
 * **Categories of Individuals**: The name defined for the `data_subject` set in a Privacy Declaration.